Super-Protocol/docs/docs/cli/Guides/confidential-fine-tuning.md

 ```
 <br/>

 Alice uploads her model ([6](/cli/guides/fine-tune#alice-6-upload-the-model)) and Bob uploads his dataset ([7](/cli/guides/fine-tune#bob-7-upload-the-dataset)) to remote storage using SPCTL.
-The dataset is automatically encrypted during upload, and only Bob holds the key.
+Files are automatically encrypted during upload, and only the uploader holds the key.

 Bob creates an offer on the Marketplace ([8](/cli/guides/fine-tune#bob-8-create-an-offer)).
 The offer requires Bob's manual approval for use.
 He shares the offer's IDs with Alice.